rajangdavis/osvc_node/README.md

 	- [ ] No authentication is set
 	- [ ] Annotation cannot be greater than 40 characters
 	- [ ] Annotation must be set for CCOM versions v1.4 and latest

+Update Documentation:
+- [ ] Optional Headers
+- [ ] Downloading one or more file attachments
+- [ ] Uploading one or more file attachments
+- [ ] Bulk Delete
+- [ ] Performing Session Authentication

 ## Compatibility